 5 Keys to Avoiding Dwell Time Surcharges

 Nobody likes waiting around or getting hung up on someone else's schedule.
 We all have things to do – time is money, and the clock is always ticking.
 This couldn't be truer for carriers.
 Dwell time – and the overage known as "detention time" – is a four-letter-word for truck drivers.
-It's a surefire way to increase your costs and potentially cripple your credibility with carriers.
+It's a surefire way to increase your freight costs and potentially cripple your credibility with carriers.

 Fortunately, shippers can mitigate or remove this problem altogether.
 Here, we dig into details about what carrier dwell time is and what shippers can do to keep it to an absolute minimum.

-Dwell time defined
+Dwell time definition

 Drivers don't expect your pallets to transport on or off their trailers instantly.
 But they do plan for it to be quick and allocate specific time for loading and unloading.
 Carriers track how long they're at a pickup or delivery, also known as dwell time.
 However, shippers get into detention time and applicable surcharges for keeping drivers longer than scheduled.
 Common causes of these fees include shippers not having pallets ready, a bottleneck at loading locations or not having all documentation prepared.